yousafkhamza/GitHub_Cloner/README.md

 ---
 ## Description
 This is a simple bash script for cloning all the repositories under a GitHub user. if you're using a GitHub personal access token with repo privilege then you can clone the private repos too.
-Also, please note that the bash script is working with GitHub API and forked repos can't be able to download so I will be adding the same on future releases.
+Also, please note that the bash script is working with GitHub API and forked repos can't be able to clone.
+So, I will be adding the same on future releases.

 ----
 ## Feature